waqas-24/AWS-SAA-C02/README.md

 - it auto heals when hardware fails
 - You can backup to S3 with both manual and automatic mode(0 to 35 day retention)

-# 12 Security, Deployment and Operations
+# 12 Security Deployment and Operations

 ## AWS Secrets Manager